 - D2L Online Help

-- Contact a D2L Help Center (DHC) agent for technical support
+- Contact a D2L Help Center (DHC) agent for technical support by phone or live chat

 - PC and Browser Checker - Will my computer work with GeorgiaVIEW Brightspace/D2L?